tillkaeufer/duckling_handson_session_light/README.md

 At this point you can have a look at the individual observations that are available for fitting.
 You find them in the 'Observations' folder.
-Look at the images and try to answer the first four questions of the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+Look at the images and try to answer the first four questions of the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton){:target="_blank"}.

 ### Running a retrieval

+We will start by fitting the CO2_only observation, since it should be the fastest (1min 7sec on my machine, let's see if you can beat this..).

 A single command will start the retrieval (hopefully).
-Before you execute it have a look at the input file that is used (found in ...).
+Before you execute it have a look at the input file that is used (found in the 'Input_files' folder).
-Try to understand what the individual lines in the input files are doing and answering the following questions:
+Try to understand what the individual lines in the input files are doing and answering the next questions of the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton){:target="_blank"}:

 - What distance to the object is used for the fitting?
 - Which parameters are fixed during the fitting?